The Best Multiple Sclerosis (MS) Symptom Tracker App for Patients

 • Depression

 Aside from this, MS also has secondary and tertiary symptoms.
 Secondary symptoms are usually a product of the primary MS symptoms and not because the myelin sheath is damaged.
-This include bladder infection, shallow breathing, and low bone density.
+This includes bladder infection, shallow breathing, and low bone density.

 Tertiary symptoms of MS usually focus on the social and psychological aspects of life having this disorder.
 Difficulty in walking might affect your job and will eventually make you depressed.
 Since it is hard to get around and socialize, you would end up with self-pity and curl up in your comfort zone more.
 So MS can make or break you – depending on how you handle it.